 Despite all of the incredible qualities of cast iron dutch ovens, or even enameled cast iron, those pots can be incredibly heavy.
 After all, they are literally made of iron.
 But this option turns the original cast iron dutch oven on its head, featuring an incredibly lightweight design that’s super easy to lift, even when it’s full.

 This dutch oven is made with an aluminum body, paired with a ceramic nonstick surface, making it oven safe up to 600 degrees.
-The aluminum keeps it lightweight while being extremely conductive, allowing for the temps to be kept low while still retaining heat—a great energy saver!
+The aluminum keeps it lightweight (about 50% lighter than its traditional counterparts) while being extremely conductive, allowing for the temps to be kept low while still retaining heat.

 This GreenPan dutch oven is totally safe to use with metal utensils because it’s scratch-resistant, and unlike many other nonstick pots, it doesn’t release any toxic fumes as it’s heated to super-high temps.
 Rely on its self-basting lid that concentrates the juices from what you’re cooking, making it ideal for soups, stews, and roasts, and then throw the whole thing in the dishwasher once you’re done.